 But the whole strength of GIS is that all the objects that are visible on the map also have attributes.
 Maps in a GIS aren't just pictures.
 They represent not only objects in locations, but also information about those objects.

-The goal of this lesson: To explore the attribute data of an object and understand what the various data can be useful for.
+The goal for this lesson: To learn about the structure of vector data and explore the attribute data of an object